 Appropriate Assessment must be undertaken for any plan or project that is likely to have a significant effect on the conservation objectives of a Natura 2000 site.
 An Appropriate Assessment is an evaluation of the potential impacts of a plan or project on the conservation objectives of a Natura 2000 site.
-The Proposed Upgrade Project has been included in an Appropriate Assessment Screening Report for the Proposed WwTP Component in order to consider if there are any potential adverse impacts on Natura 2000 sites.
-This a standalone report.
+An Appropriate Assessment Screening Report and Natura Impact Statement have been undertaken for the Proposed GDD Project.